 The spectrum demand for the BDA2GC system is derived from a summary of relevant factors to be essential to cope with future capacity demand as well as from results achieved by system performance evaluations.

-WG FM agreed that for BDA2GC paired spectrum of 2 x 10 MHz for FDD operation is considered necessary to cope with short- to medium-term demand.
+WG FM agreed that for BDA2GC paired spectrum of 2 × 10 MHz for FDD operation is considered necessary to cope with short- to medium-term demand.
 Unpaired spectrum for TDD operation (20 MHz) would also be an option, but system performance would slightly suffer due to guard time intervals required for large cell sizes.

-The whole spectrum requirement of 2 x 10 MHz of paired spectrum for FDD or 20 MHz of unpaired spectrum for TDD operation or a part of it may be satisfied in the 1452-1492 MHz band.
+The whole spectrum requirement of 2 × 10 MHz of paired spectrum for FDD or 20 MHz of unpaired spectrum for TDD operation or a part of it may be satisfied in the 1452-1492 MHz band.